Models and Classes in Incan¶

 Only class supports extends |

-classcan add inheritance (extends) and trait composition (with ...)- the compiler resolves this at compile time by generating fields/methods/trait impls
+The compiler resolves inheritance at compile time by generating fields/methods/trait impls.

 Why no struct keyword?